hyperledger-labs/splice/docs/src/app_dev/topology.rst

   multi-party business workflows
 * the diagram below depicts the topology of such an app

+..
+TODO(M1-14): [polish] And link to a chapter that explains the standard components of CN, otherwise things like "app users have their own validator node" don't make sense to the reader.

 .. image:: images/provider-centric-topology.png
    :alt: Topology of a provider-centric app

 ..  https://lucid.app/lucidchart/7279c336-b1a0-48de-979e-d08d0182f1a1/edit?viewport_loc=1290%2C-69%2C2972%2C1264%2C0_0&invitationId=inv_e9daab9d-1ebc-4423-b297-053ac0f84d09#

+..
+TODO(M1-14): [polish] What does it mean for an app to be installed?
+What is the difference between "app" on the right side and "app Daml package" on the left side?
+..
+TODO(M1-14): [polish] Are "wallet" and "directory" not standard components of CN?

 * the diagram uses the following notation: